 Read the stories below:

 41 years ago, a truck with 7,500 gallons of anhydrous ammonia, lost control and crashed.
 This caused the tank ruptured and ammonia released.
-As the results, 6 people died and 178 were injured.
+As a result, 6 people died and 178 were injured.

-As you can see from the two above stories that ammonia leak effects can be deadly.
+As you can see from the two above accident stories that ammonia leak effects can be deadly.

 Besides poisoning, there are also other several hazards of ammonia you have to understand.
 Understanding of this information is very important.

 And here they are.

 10 Hazards of Ammonia

 Besides understanding the hazards of ammonia, it is also important for you to know its physical and chemical properties.
 Please read the ammonia MSDS to get the information.